 - Helps train new Academic Counselors (e.g., overview of top-12 majors, university forms, policies and procedures, undergraduate student population, etc.);

 - Works with the ASPSA Academic Counselors to encourage academic advising appointments with students each term; and

-While there is much collaboration between the AAP and the ASPSA, each office has a unique focus in supporting academic success of student-athletes.
+While there is much collaboration between the AAP and the ASPSA, each office has a unique focus in supporting the academic success of student-athletes.

 BOTH offices provide the following academic support to student-athletes: